Additional Resources for Pet Owners

 Most towns and cities in Maine have an animal control officer, which can be reached through the non-emergency police station phone number.
 Visit this site to search your town to find your local animal control officer.

-Animal Refuge League, Westbrook, Maine
+Animal Refuge League of Greater Portland, Westbrook, Maine

 Friends of Feral Felines, Portland, Maine

 HART, Cumberland, Maine

 New Hampshire SPCA, Stratham, NH